Hopkinstown: Early and industrial history

-On Tuesday 11 April 1893, fire broke out in the Great Western Mine colliery, trapping some 200 miners underground.
+On Tuesday 11 April 1893, fire broke out in the Great Western Colliery, trapping some 200 miners underground.
 Although the majority were rescued, the death-toll was 63 men and boys.

 On 23 January 1911 eleven people died in the Hopkinstown rail disaster, when a carriage carrying passengers collided with a stationary coal train on the Taff Vale Railway line.